-Welcome to the first version of Merthyr Tydfil LPA's Annual Performance Report.
+I am delighted to introduce Merthyr Tydfil LPA's Annual Performance Report for the period 2015-16.
 The ambition for Merthyr Tydfil Council is that the County Borough is more economically prosperous, more vibrant, and a more viable place to live.
-Planning is acknowledged as being key to this in order to meet the economic, social and environmental needs of the County Borough so that they reflect local aspirations, provide a basis for rational and consistent decisions and guide growth while protecting local diversity, character and sensitive environments.
+Planning is acknowledged as being key to this in order to meet the economic, social, cultural and environmental needs of the County Borough so that they reflect local aspirations, provide a basis for rational and consistent decisions and guide growth while protecting local diversity, character and sensitive environments.